plastikcam.com Lomo Belair X 6-12

 Film advance: red window

-Here are some photos of the camera.
+Here are some photos of the camera, first a Cityslicker, some of a Jetsetter model and of the Belairgon lenses.
 There is a short introduction to the use of it and how it feels at the bottom of the page.

-Camera front, folded.
-No lens attached.
+Camera front.
+Body cap off, no lens attached.
 Left: shutter lever.
 To the right of the lens opening: photo cell.

 jpg/lomo_belair_IMG_7669.jpg